package grpc

 WithInitialWindowSize returns a DialOption which sets the value for initial window size on a stream.
 The lower bound for window size is 64K and any value smaller than that will be ignored.

 WithInsecure returns a DialOption which disables transport security for this ClientConn.
 Under the hood, it uses insecure.NewCredentials().
-Note that using this DialOption with per-RPC credentials (through WithCredentialsBundle or WithPerRPCCredentials) which require transport security is incompatible and will cause grpc.Dial() to fail.
+Note that using this DialOption with per-RPC credentials (through WithCredentialsBundle or WithPerRPCCredentials) which require transport security is incompatible and will cause RPCs to fail.
 Deprecated: use WithTransportCredentials and insecure.NewCredentials() instead.
 Will be supported throughout 1.x.

 WithKeepaliveParams returns a DialOption that specifies keepalive parameters for the client transport.
+Keepalive is disabled by default.

 WithMaxHeaderListSize returns a DialOption that specifies the maximum (uncompressed) size of header list that the client is prepared to accept.